hedrergudene/MultiTask_NLU/README.md

 * Text tokenisation and entity labels are included in dataset collator for memory efficiency purposes.
 * Initial unification of hidden size to enable individualised processing of each problem.
 * Relational modules to combine IC and NER information in both directions.
+* (08/2022) Custom training loop wrapper to keep track of individualised IC and NER losses.
 * Use of categorical crossentropy loss function for the IC branch, and focal loss function with $\gamma=2$ for the NER one.
-Final loss function is the average of both losses.
+* (08/2022) Final loss function is a parametrised convex combination of both losses.
 Label smoothing for the first loss component, and gamma  parameter for the second, can be customised in the `training_config.json` file.
 * Simple linear decay learning rate scheduler with warm start.

 A visual description of the implementation is shown now: